End of the School Year? A Good Time to Reflect

 Are you a new teacher?
 A veteran in the classroom?
 Or a student teacher just starting to plan for and work with students on your own?

-Wondering how to get off to a good start in the middle of the school year?
-Yes, the beginning of the new semester can be great time to start all over again – even if you’re teaching a full year course.
+Wondering how to get off to a good start?
+Yes, the end of the school year can be great time to start all over again.
+These ideas work well at mid-year too, even if you’re teaching a full year course.
 Sounds paradoxical, huh?
 Think about it.

-You’ve had a full semester with most of your students and you now know more about them as individual learners and also as groups of learners.
-Why not start fresh, planning ways to adapt your spring lessons to what you’ve learned about this particular group of energetic youngsters?
-How are you progressing on plans to meet Common Core State Standards or whatever curriculum goals you’re charged to meet by the end of the school year?
+You’ve had a full year with most of your students and you now know more about individual learners and also as groups of learners.
+Why not start fresh, planning ways to adapt your next year’s lessons to what you’ve learned this year?
+How are you progressing on plans to meet whatever curriculum goals you’re charged to meet by the end of the school year?

 Consider developing a reflection/projection lesson.
 You could set aside a class period the opening day of the new semester and ask the students to reflect on what they’ve learned so far and what they can learn by the end of the school year.